WAFARMERS hopes to begin air freighting regular weekly consignments of its fresh milk into China in two to three weeks.

 "So we have to air freight a sample of our milk to Melbourne for testing at the same time as we are sending the consignment to China and hope that by the time the consignment gets there the approval for it to enter the country has arrived.

-"Doing it that way we maximise the shelf life of the milk in China."
+"Doing it that way we maximise the shelf life of the milk in China," he said.

-Mr York said the export of WAFarmers milk to China was a collaboration between Perth-based Chinese entrepreneur and Lifeland chief executive officer Sha Yi, Harvey Fresh and WAFarmers.
+Mr York said the export of WAFarmers milk to China was a collaboration between Perth-based Chinese entrepreneur and chief executive officer of Lifeland, Sha Yi, Harvey Fresh and WAFarmers.

 The project was driven by former WAFarmers president Dale Park who continued to be involved with it, he said.